swt30/thesis/chapters/05-migration/05-migration.md

 The end result is a mapping between $(P,T)$ and phase across the entire range of validity of my EOS.
 I use this mapping to determine the phase at each mass step within the final model.
 By linking it to the corresponding radial distance, I can therefore produce the radial phase structure of the watery layers in any planet model.
-Finally, I include labels for both iron and silicate, though I do not specify the phases of these materials.
+Finally, I include labels for both iron and silicate, though I do not specify the phases of these materials in more detail.
 I label these materials based on the mass co-ordinate $m$ rather than pressure and temperature because the core and mantle are defined in terms of the mass fraction of the entire planet.

 ## Structural changes of migrating planets